Lancashire County Council elections

 Lancashire County Council elections are held every four years.
 Lancashire County Council is the upper-tier authority for the non-metropolitan county of Lancashire in England.
 Since the last boundary changes in 2017, 84 councillors have been elected from 82 electoral divisions.

-Political control

-Lancashire County Council was first created in 1889.
-Its territory, powers and responsibilities were significantly reformed under the Local Government Act 1972, with a new council elected in 1973, initially acting as a shadow authority ahead of the new arrangements coming into effect on 1 April 1974.
-Since 1973, political control of the council has been held by the following parties:

-Leadership
+Election results

+Council composition

-The leaders of the council since 1974 have been:
+The composition of the council immediately following election, and excluding any subsequent by-election changes, has been: